gitlabhq/gitlabhq/doc/administration/monitoring/performance/prometheus.md

 # GitLab Prometheus

 >**Notes:**
-- Prometheus and the node exporter are bundled in the Omnibus GitLab package since GitLab 8.16.
+- Prometheus and Node Exporter have been bundled in the Omnibus GitLab package since GitLab 8.16.
 For installations from source you will have to install them yourself.
 Over subsequent releases additional GitLab metrics will be captured.
-- Prometheus services are off by default but will be on starting with GitLab 9.0.
+- Prometheus and its exporters are off by default but will be on starting with GitLab 9.0.
-- Prometheus and it's exporters do not authenticate users, and will be available to anyone who can access them.
+- Prometheus and its exporters do not authenticate users, and will be available to anyone who can access them.

 [Prometheus] is a powerful time-series monitoring service, providing a flexible platform for monitoring GitLab and other software products.